Nareshix/rsql/rsql-core/src/note.md

 query! macro might work as expected due to rust's lifetime. its quite a difficult task so ill leave it for now and focus it on the future (or maybe not)

+offer an option that acutally allows teh desired syntax (let result = query!()) but do inform them that it is inefficent as it colelcts them into a vec ro other data types

+tuple expresison and bind parameter compile time doesnt check